IBM/portieris/POLICIES.md

 ### Image mutation option

 You can also set a mutate image, `mutateImage: bool`, behavior preference for each policy.
 The default value is `true`, which is also the original behavior and means that, on successful admission, the container's image property is mutated to ensure that the immutable digest form of the image is used.
-If the value is `false`, the original image reference is retained with the that are described in the [readme file](README.md#image-mutation-option).
+If the value is `false`, the original image reference is retained with the consequences that are described in the [readme file](README.md#image-mutation-option).

 **Example**